ChrisPytel/lighthouse-web-notes/README.md

 }
 ```
 In order for modules to communicate across modules and pass information to one another we need to add `require` keyword and pass the file into our second file.<br>
-<i>-Technically adding .js to the filename is not required as its implicit-</i>
+<i>- Technically adding .js to the filename is not required as its implicit -</i>
 ```js
 //secondFile.js
 const goodMorning = require('./firstFile.js');